yb66/path_helper/README.md

     ~/bin/path_helper --help

 You need `sudo` to add the folders in `/etc`, see the `--help` if you don't want that.
-I don't want that, and let's say I prefer using `.config`:
+I don't want that, and let's say I prefer using `~/.config` to `~/Library` because I'm on a Linux system:

-    sudo ~/bin/path_helper --setup --no-etc --no-lib
+    ~/bin/path_helper --setup --no-etc --no-lib

-See what's already there
+See what's already there and why:

     ~/bin/path_helper --path --debug

 **Note**: Apple's path_helper is in `/usr/libexec`, this install won't touch it, you can always use it or return to it if you wish.

-And checking its output:
+And checking its output (debug shows you that too):

     $ ~/bin/path_helper --path
     /opt/pkg/sbin:/opt/pkg/bin:/opt/X11/bin:/opt/ImageMagick/bin:/usr/local/MacGPG2/bin:/usr/local/git/bin:/opt/puppetlabs/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin"